amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 Run `Remove-Bloatware.sh` script to remove the pre-installed apps you do not need.

-### Step 9: Install some userful apps
+### Step 9: Install some useful apps

-Use `Install-Useful-Apk.sh` to install the apps you like on your Android Tv.
+Use `Install-Useful-Apk.sh` to install the apps you like on your Android TV.
 Here are some useful apps for the android TV:

 1. [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext/releases/tag/14.96)